Pedrojok01/CoinFlip_2.0/README.md

 ### Config & Client

-Before each deploy, make sure to:
+Before each deployment, make sure to:

 - Change the `COINFLIP_ADDRESS` in `/src/constants.js` to your deployed contracts address;
 - Copy the new abi file into the `src/abis` folder if you've made any changes to the contracts;